andreigue/TaxmannApp/README.md

 hiding the default actionbar.
 This tutorial is good because it uses fragments (see below).

 Found out today that multi-activity apps are not the best for scaling, and Google recommends developping using the single activity architecture (framgent-based).
 Will look further into that later.

+Got an error, will check tmr.